Toby-Leeder/CSPFastpages/_posts/2023-01-06-stupidruby.md

 # What do you do

 ## Step 1: Install brew and upgrade brew
 First you need to install brew.
 Homebrew (brew) is a package manager which basically means it helps you install anything and everything that you need.
-You should already have brew, so I'm not going to get into steps to install it here.
 If you don't have it installed go to this [link](https://brew.sh/) and run the command under install.

 If you have brew then you need to make sure your brew is up to date.
 Run the following:
 ```shell